greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_SEQUENCE.html.md

 cache
 :   The clause `CACHE cache` enables sequence numbers to be preallocated and stored in memory for faster access.
 The minimum value is 1 \(only one value can be generated at a time, i.e., no cache\).
 If unspecified, the old cache value will be maintained.
+:   **Note:** When operating with a cache of sequence numbers (`cache > 1`), Greenplum Database may discard some cached sequence values.
+If you require consecutive values, you must explicitly set `CACHE 1` when you create or alter the sequence.

 CYCLE
 :   The optional `CYCLE` key word may be used to enable the sequence to wrap around when the maxvalue or minvalue has been reached by an ascending or descending sequence.
 If the limit is reached, the next number generated will be the respective minvalue or maxvalue.